Martin Ransohoff: MGM

 Ransohoff's first film as producer was Boys' Night Out (1962) starring James Garner and Kim Novak and distributed by MGM.
 Garner was also in Ransohoff's next two films, both of which were directed by Arthur Hiller: The Wheeler Dealers (1963) and The Americanization of Emily (1964); the latter, based on a script by Paddy Chayefsky, was particularly praised.

 Ransohoff found commercial success with The Sandpiper (1965), based on a story by the producer and starring Richard Burton and Elizabeth Taylor.
 He produced The Cincinnati Kid (1965), firing Sam Peckinpah as director during filming and replacing him with Norman Jewison; the movie received strong reviews.
 Less popular was The Loved One (1965).
 Eye of the Devil (1967) was a thriller originally starring Kim Novak, David Niven, and a young actor Ransohoff put under personal contract, Sharon Tate.
 Novak was injured during filming and was replaced by Deborah Kerr.
 Tate was in Ransohoff's next films, The Fearless Vampire Killers (1967), directed by Roman Polanski, whom she would marry (Ransohoff was executive producer), and Don't Make Waves (1967).
 He executive produced Our Mother's House (1967) in England and produced Ice Station Zebra (1968).

 Post-MGM

 Ransohoff then signed a deal with Columbia, who distributed his A Midsummer Night's Dream (1968), Castle Keep (1969), and Hamlet (1969).
 He made Catch-22 (1970) at Paramount, The Moonshine War (1970) at MGM, and 10 Rillington Place (1971) and See No Evil (1971) at Columbia.
 King Lear (1971) was released by a smaller company.
 He also made Fuzz (1972) and Save the Tiger (1973).
 His last film for Filmways was The White Dawn (1974).

 Post-Filmways

-In 1972 Ransohoff became an independent producer.
+In 1972, Ransohoff became an independent producer.
 He signed a contract with Paramount to make movies for them.
-Ransohoff went on to produce such films as Silver Streak (1976), Nightwing (1979), and The Wanderers (1979).
+Ransohoff went on to produce Silver Streak (1976) with Frank Yablans but even though the film was a hit the partnership was uneasy and soon dissolved.

+Ranshoff then made Nightwing (1979), and The Wanderers (1979).
 He made a short lived TV series Co-Ed Fever (1979) but focused on features: A Change of Seasons (1980), American Pop (1981), Hanky Panky (1982), and Class (1983).